 Source 1 The remains of a wall painting showing pharaoh Rameses II charging into battle.
-The horse-drawn chariot was an important weapon
+The horse-drawn chariot was an important weapon in ancient Egypt.

 Source 2 A model of Egyptian foot soldiers from the tomb of Mesehiti, an important official in Egypt during the 11th Dynasty (c.
 2134-1991 BCE)